mozilla/ecosystem-platform/docs/relying-parties/reference/sub-plat-strapi.md

 ## Getting Started

-You can log into Strapi through [Mozilla Dashboard](https://sso.mozilla.com/dashboard).
+You can log into a Strapi instance with Strapi App Credentials ([see 1Password Business Account](https://mozilla-hub.atlassian.net/wiki/spaces/SD/pages/26742230/1Password+Overview)).
+Please note, there is an instance for each environment (dev, stage, and production).

 - If you do not have access to Subscription Platform in Strapi, please let us know in the `#subscription-platform` Slack channel.
   <!-- TODO: Update instructions -->